Jibon Theke Neya: Production

 The film was originally titled Tinjon meye o ek peyala bish (lit.
 'Three Girls and a Cup of Poison').
 At the request of film producer Anis Dosani, Zaheer Raihan took over the responsibility of making the film.
 Zaheer Raihan decided that in the story of the film, one sister will poison another sister.
-Writer Amjad Hossain could not accept this story because he thought that making a film with such a story would not be hit.
+Writer Amjad Hossain could not accept this story because he thought that making a film with such a story would not be popular with audiences.
 However, instead of writing the story as per the words of Zaheer Raihan, Amjad Hossain continued to write the story as his own.
 Amjad Hossain later said in an interview with Prothom Alo that he could not write the story as directed by the director as he could not continue making a documentary film about Amanullah Asaduzzaman due to government objections.

-Shooting for the film began on 1 February, 1970, but some scenes were recorded a year earlier.
+Shooting for the film began on 1 February 1970, but some scenes were recorded a year earlier.
 Pakistan's military government had repeatedly tried to stop the film.
 The government threatened the film's director and actor Razzak.
 The director also received death threats for this film.
+Film maker Alamgir Kabir attributed the film's uneven production quality to threats to ban it and to the haste with which it was made.
+Filming was compressed into about 25 shooting days, as little as a third of what was typical in Pakistan at that time.

 Music

 Khan Ataur Rahman was the music director of this film.
-Although the use of Tagore Songs was banned by the Information Minister of Pakistan Khwaja Shahabuddin in 1967, a song by Rabindranath Tagore has been used in the film in defiance of that ban.
+Although the use of Tagore songs was banned by the information minister of Pakistan, Khwaja Shahabuddin, in 1967, a song by Rabindranath Tagore has been used in the film in defiance of that ban.